 Third – What resources can I use to help me solve this?

-Inspiration for Wind Turbine Technology
+Inspiration for becoming a Woman Wind Turbine Technician

 Was there a particular person who inspired you to consider wind turbine technology?